veracruz-project/icecap/demos/hypervisor/README.md

 instructions above.
 Note that we have only tested on a Raspberry Pi 4 Model B with 4GiB of RAM.
 Some hard-coded physical address space constants would likely need to be made configurable to get IceCap running on a Raspberry Pi 4 Model B with an amout of RAM other than 4GiB.
-Please reach out to [Nick Spinale &lt;nick.spinale@arm.com&gt;](mailto:nick.spinale@arm.com) if you would like to work together to do so.

 You will need an SD card containing a sufficiently large bootable FAT partition (>=1GiB).
 Here is one way to set that up: